ppuszko/2025-GameJam-Project/README.md

 # Blow Me!

 This project is a result of participation in 48H game jam.
 It is a super simple sidescroller, with a bubble as main character.
-Player's job is to controll a bubble by blowing on it with a fan, in roder to protect it from birds and clouds on it's path.
+Player's job is to controll a bubble by blowing on it with a fan, in order to protect it from birds and clouds on it's path.
 The game is written using Raylib and C++.

 Credits: